What North Carolina's Wide-Ranging 'Bathroom Bill' Covers

-North Carolina lawmakers have failed to follow through on a deal to repeal a law passed earlier this year that limits protections for LGBT people.
+North Carolina lawmakers will hold a special session Wednesday to consider the repeal of a law passed earlier this year that limits protections for LGBT people.

 The passage of House Bill 2 in March thrust North Carolina into a national debate on transgender rights and harmed the state economically.
 The state missed out on new jobs as companies declined to expand in the state, while cancellations of concerts and conventions exacted a toll.
 The NBA moved its All-Star game to New Orleans, and in a huge symbolic blow to the college basketball-crazy state, the NCAA and Atlantic Coast Conference relocated events.

-Repealing the law could have ended legal challenges by the federal Justice Department and transgender residents.
+Repeal of the law could also end legal challenges by the federal Justice Department and transgender residents.

-Passage of the state law was a reaction to the city of Charlotte passing a broad nondiscrimination ordinance the state GOP opposed.
-On Monday, the city voted to undo its ordinance — but only if the legislature repealed HB2 by the end of the year.
+Passage of the state law was a reaction to the city of Charlotte passing a broad nondiscrimination ordinance that the state GOP opposed.
+On Monday, the city voted to undo its ordinance — provided the legislature repeal HB2 by the end of the year.

 One part of the original law has already been done away with.
 HB2 initially prohibited employees of private businesses from filing lawsuits in state courts alleging workplace discrimination but the legislature amended the law to reinstate that right.